Travelogue Feature Article Example- Tour To Japan

 Figure 3: The Main Entrance of the Tokyo Skytree

-Good time flies so fast.
+Good time flies by so fast.
 It was challenging to realize that I had spent five days here.
-My return flight schedule was at night; I made it to utilize the whole day sightseeing.
+My return flight was at night, so I could use the whole day for sightseeing.
 On my fifth and final day in Japan, I visited many historical and traditional places, such as the Imperial Palace, the Sensō-Ji Temple, the National Museum of Nature and Science, and Ueno Park and Zoo.
-In addition, I tested Japanese street food; although these are a little bit expensive, some foods are cheap.
+In addition, I tried Japanese street food; although it’s a little expensive, some items are cheap.

 You can buy souvenirs, gifts, and food cheaply in many places.
-I purchased pens, gift items, and great souvenirs in Asakusa on Nakam Street.
-It’s a great street to visit and walk along your path to see the traditional temple, and along the walk, you can buy snacks and conventional gifts.
-Japanese people are well organized and always respect the senior people in every sector.
-Traditionally, seniority acted as the prime qualification for holding a higher rank.
+I purchased pens, gift items, and great souvenirs on Nakamachi Street in Asakusa.
+It’s a great street to visit and walk along your path to see the traditional temple, and along the way, you can buy snacks and conventional gifts.
+Japanese people are well-organized and always respect senior people across all sectors.
+Traditionally, seniority was the primary qualification for holding a higher rank.

 In short, Tokyo is not an ordinary place that I forget quickly.
 According to Japanese “architect Tadao Ando “Look at London or Paris: they are filthy.
 You don’t get that in Tokyo.
 The proud residents look after their city.”
 Traveling to Tokyo was a tour and an experience I earned adequately.
 I can forget my tour, but I cannot forget my experiences.
 So, if you love traveling, you will love Tokyo!